kalinchih/java-unit_test/README.md

     - @Spy
     - Mockito.doReturn()
     - [When to use Mock or Spy?](https://javapointers.com/tutorial/difference-between-spy-and-mock-in-mockito/)
+        - In mock, you are creating a complete mock or fake object while in spy, there is the real object and you just spying or stubbing specific methods of it.
         - If you want to be safe and avoid calling external services and just want to test the logic inside of the unit, then use mock.
-        - If you want to call external service and perform calling of real dependency, or simply say, you want to run the program as it is and just stub specific methods, then use spy.
+        - I you just want stub specific methods or partial mock, then use spy.

 ## Unit Test Principles (F.I.R.S.T)